 Under the delayed opening plan for Pre-K - 12, the school day would begin either one or two hours later than usual due to inclement weather, hazardous conditions, or power outages.
 Bus pick-ups would begin either one or two hours later than normal pick up times dependent on the announced delayed opening.
 Elementary students would not be allowed to arrive before 10:00 a.m. on one hour delayed opening days and 11:00 a.m. on two hour delayed opening days.
-Secondary students would not be allowed to arrive before 8:00 a.m. (middle) / 9:00 (high) on one hour delayed opening days and 9:00 a.m. (middle) / 10:00 a.m. (high) on two hour delayed opening days as staff would not be available to supervise early arrivals.
-Breakfast would not be served on either delayed opening schedule.
-Lunch would be served.
-The AlphaBest Education school based before-school child care programs will follow the same delayed opening schedule to arrive at 7:30 a.m. on a one hour delay and 8:30 a.m. on a two hour delay.
-The "One or Two-Hour Delayed Opening" announcement would be carried by the same radio and television stations that carry school closure announcements and would be specifically announced as such.
+Secondary students would not be allowed to arrive before 10:00 a.m. (middle) / 10:00 a.m. (middle) / 9:00 (high) on one hour delayed opening days and 9:00 a.m. (middle) / 10:00 a.m. (high) on two hour delayed opening days as staff would not be available to supervise early arrivals.
+Breakfast would not be served on either delayed opening schedule to arrive at 7:30 a.m. on a one hour delay and 8:30 a.m. on a two hour delay.
+The "One or Two-Hour Delayed Opening" announcement would be serveid by the same radio and television stations that carry school closure announcements and would be specifically announced as such.
 Dismissal time and after-school activities would remain the same unless otherwise noted